enso-org/enso-archive/doc/java-style-guide.md

 2. **Description (Optional):** Any useful information that would be necessary for a consumer of the API to know (that is not encoded in the types).
 This should be written in grammatically correct English.
-3. **Parameters and Returns:** Brief descriptions of the parameters and return value, including any requirements on them not expressed in their type.
+3. **Parameters and Returns:** The return value must always be described.
+If the parameters are _all_ obvious from their names, you must omit the `@param` annotations.
+If one or more parameters require explanation (for things not expressed in their name or type), then all parameters must be annotated.

 An example of a valid set of doc comments is provided below: